Who is the course for?

 - MARC006 Operate main propulsion unit and auxiliary systems

-SMT can issue an Interim Certificate of Competency (ICoC) to participants who have successfully completed the courses for a Coxswain Grade 1, have been issued with the qualification, have met all of the evidence and sea time requirements of AMSA and have all fees paid.
+SMT can issue an Interim Certificate of Competency (ICoC) to participants who have successfully completed the courses for a Coxswain Grade 1 or 2 NC, have been issued with the qualification, have met all of the evidence and sea time requirements of AMSA and have all fees paid.